lena0429/my-book-club-sinatra-project/README.md

 ### MVC Sinatra application with user authentication and CRUD operations.

 Welcome to My Book Club App!
-It is built with Sinatra which allows users to create, edit and track their posts of book reviews with secure personal accounts.
-The users are also allowed to view others' posts but are not allowed to edit or delete others' posts.
+It is built with Sinatra that allows users to create, edit and track their posts of book reviews with secure personal accounts.
+The users are allowed to view others' posts but are not allowed to edit or delete others' posts.

 ## Features
 * Modeled custom database schema with SQLite,  Active Record, and Sinatra